WHAT WE BELIEVE

 • The Bible is the Word of God, complete, fully inspired, without error and the infallible rule of faith and practice [1]

 • There is one living and true GOD, eternally existing in three distinct persons: The Father, the Son, and the Holy Spirit, equal in power and glory [2].
-God the Father is infinite, eternal, personal, perfect in holiness, wisdom, power and love; that He concerns Himself mercifully in the affairs of men; that He hears and answers prayer; and that He saves from sin and death all those who come to Him through Jesus Christ [3].
+God the Father is infinite, eternal, personal, perfect in holiness, wisdom, power, and love; that He concerns Himself mercifully in the affairs of men; that He hears and answers prayer; and that He saves from sin and death all those who come to Him through Jesus Christ [3].

 • Jesus Christ is God’s only begotten Son.
-He was conceived by the Holy Spirit, born of a virgin, lived a sinless life, performed miracles and teachings, his substitutionary atoning death, bodily resurrection, ascension into heaven, perpetual intercession for His people and personal, and will return visibly to earth.
+He was conceived by the Holy Spirit, born of a virgin, lived a sinless life, performed miracles and teachings, His substitutionary atoning death, bodily resurrection, ascension into heaven, perpetual intercession for His people, and personal, and will return visibly to earth.
 [4]

-• The Holy Spirit comes forth from the Father and Son to convict the world of sin, righteousness, and judgment, and to regenerate, sanctify and empower for ministry all who believe in Christ [5].
-The Holy Spirit indwells every believer in Jesus Christ upon conversion, and is an abiding helper, teacher, and guide [6].
+• The Holy Spirit comes forth from the Father and Son to convict the world of sin, righteousness, and judgment, and to regenerate, sanctify, and empower for ministry all who believe in Christ [5].
+The Holy Spirit indwells every believer in Jesus Christ upon conversion and is an abiding helper, teacher, and guide [6].
 The gifts of the Holy Spirit is a distinct and separate experience to that of regeneration, to enable and empower believers to be a bold and more effective witness.
 The supreme evidence of the Spirit-filled life is love, the fruit of the Spirit.
 The exercise of these gifts are valid for today if conducted accordingly to the instructions given to us [7].

 • We believe in the universal church, the living spiritual body, of which Christ is the head and all who are born again are a part of the Body of Christ [10].

 • We believe that God created the human race as male and female.
-As such, He created them different so as to complement and complete each other.
+As such, He created them differently so as to complement and complete each other.
 God instituted monogamous marriage between a man and a woman as the foundation of the family and the basic structure of human society.
-Therefore, we perform marriages in accordance with the Word of God [11]
+Therefore, we perform marriages in accordance with the Word of God [14]

 • All human life is sacred and created by God in His image.
 Human life is of inestimable worth in all its dimensions, including pre-born babies, the aged, the physically or mentally challenged, and every other stage or condition from conception through natural death [15].